t3ng214/aws-alexa-workshop-ask/README.md

 4. Confiture cognito app client.
 Add the addresses in step 3 to Callback URLs ,separated by commas ‘,’.
 Don’t forget to save it !
 ![](img/workshop/app-client-configuration.png)

 5. Custom your own domain.
 You have to have an unique domain in your region.
 Type a name and check the availability for this domain, if it already exists, choose another one.
+We will use the domain name later.
 ![](img/workshop/custom-domain.png)

 6. Open account linking in alexa developer console.
 The second option, whether it allow users to enable skill without linking depends on you.
 If your skill includes no personal information, for example, your users just ask for some restaurants locations, you could enable it.
 But if it concerns banking or more personal and sensentive operations, you better disable it.
 ![](img/workshop/account-linking.png)

 7. Enable account linking function in Alexa console and configure the below infos.
+*	Authorization URI: <your-custom-domain-name>/oauth2/authorize
+*	Access Toekn URI: <your-custom-domain-name>/oauth2/token
-All of the information could be found in cognito user pool – app integration -app client page.
+The rest of the information could be found in cognito user pool – app integration -app client page.
 ![](img/workshop/cognito-configuration.png)

 ![](img/workshop/app-client-details.png)